 If you have a water softener fitted at home, make sure you keep one tap separate that supplies hard water for drinking.
 Softened water contains relatively higher levels of sodium that is unsuitable for babies to drink.

 Many bottled waters are not suitable for babies because of the levels of minerals they contain.

 If you need to use bottled water, check the label to make sure the figure for sodium (which may appear as ‘Na’) is not higher than 20mg (milligrams) per litre.
 You’ll still need to boil the water and allow it to cool before use.

 From around 7 months, if your baby is having three solid meals a day plus milk feeds, you can try dropping a milk feed (at lunchtime, say) and offering water or diluted fruit juice in a feeding beaker instead.
 The MAM Learn to Drink cup and Fun to Drink cup are perfect for little ones learning to drink independently.

 How Much Milk Does My Baby Need?

-Whether you are breastfeeding or bottle-feeding, once you give your baby their first foods at six months, the amount of milk they take will start to decline.
+Whether you are breastfeeding or bottle-feeding (enter code: TRYMEFREEBLOG to claim a free sample excluding P&P), once you give your baby their first foods at six months, the amount of milk they take will start to decline.
 If you have been breastfeeding, there’s no reason to stop.
 You can’t measure the amount of breastmilk your baby is taking, so let your baby be your guide.